Natural selection is a mechanism of evolution.

 Natural selection is one of the ways to account for the millions of species that have lived on Earth.

-First, we need to create an
+First, an

-environment
+environment and

-that have the
+populations that carry the

-- speed: The moving speed of the worm
+- speed: the moving speed of the worm.

 class WormGene: